Parton distribution functions from scalar light-front parton gas model: Marginalization of the phase-space distribution

-Specifically in the massless limit, the $\tilde{u}$ defined by Eq.~\eqref{eq:def_u_tilde} is independent of $x$, reducing to $u=P^+E-\overrightarrow{P}^{\perp 2}$.
-In this limit there is no scale for the relative motion of the partons, resulting in $\omega_x$ only depending on the particle number $N$.
+In the limit where all particles are massless, the $\tilde{u}(\mathbf{x})$ defined by Eq.~\eqref{eq:def_u_tilde} is independent of the longitudinal momentum fraction $x$, reducing to $u$ in Eq.~\eqref{eq:def_u}.
+In this limit there is no scale for the relative motion of the partons, resulting in $\omega_x(x)$ only depending on the particle number $N$.
 Using induction one can demonstrate that